 About:

 Native to the Mediterranean, the Acanthus mollis features tall spires that sprout from clumped foliage to grow cones of snapdragon-like blooms.
-Bear’s breeches can grow to be between 3 to 5 feet in height, making them a perfect choice for accenting or adding height to a garden bed.
-In the 5th century B.C.E., the ancient Greek sculptor, Callimachus, made the shape of this plant’s leaf famous by modeling the ornate tops of his Corinthian columns after them.
+Bear’s breeches can grow between 3 and 5 feet in height, making them a perfect choice for accenting or adding height to a garden bed.
+In the 5th century B.C.E., the ancient Greek sculptor Callimachus made the shape of this plant’s leaf famous by modeling the ornate tops of his Corinthian columns after them.

 Growing Zones: | 7 to 10 |